Yoga for Concentration, How to Increase Concentration Power

 The practitioner of the yoga exercises for concentration is showered with the feeling of contentment and peace.
 The mind rests upon the object of concentration like a tired bird finds a branch to take a breather upon.
 Power is added to the thought one has chosen to concentrate upon, as the fire gets ignited when one concentrates the scattered rays of the sun on a limited area on a paper through a magnifying glass.
 Similarly the thought one concentrates upon gets powered up enough to boost the efficiency of the practitioner to the level where he can implement it with complete success.

-Yoga for better focus benefits in the same manner as when the power of the flowing water in the river is magnified many times by directing its course through a dam so that it can generate electricity.
+Yoga for better focus benefits in the same manner as when the power of the flowing water in the river is magnified many times by directing its course through a dam so that it is able to generate electricity.
 Concentration of the thought means that we need to first get rid of the thoughts which are irrelevant to the purpose in mind and then increase the power of the single purposeful thought which remains behind after the mental filtration process is complete.

 The yoga to improve concentration is like anchoring a boat to a post or tying a cow to a pole in order to limit their area of movement.
 Yoga for better focus trains the mind on limiting our choices, the mind can still go around but only on the limited area of the related thoughts of a single object.
 The peace of mind is inversely related to the number of thoughts in the mind.
 One can either concentrate on an external object, solving a puzzle, or on an internal idea for experiencing peace of mind.
-Even while engaging in recreating activities like practicing a hobby helps one experience peace because the mind remains engrossed into the activity undertaken erasing all the other thoughts for at least the duration the activity is undertaken.
+Even while engaging in recreation activities like practicing a hobby helps one experience peace because the mind remains engrossed into the activity undertaken erasing all the other thoughts for at least for the duration the activity is undertaken.

 Pranayamas for concentration benefit as one trains to keep one’s attention on the breath by eliminating all other thoughts tending to haze the mind.
 A large number of techniques which help boost concentration can form the part of the yoga to improve concentration.
 After one knows what it feels like having a mind which is concentrated, one realizes that the happiness isn’t in the object of concentration but in the experience of gathering our thoughts from all over and focusing them on something.
-Regular practitioners of yoga for concentration eventually realize that owing to the changing nature of the external objects they concentrated upon to begin with , the bliss so achieved is also not permanent.
-Thus one must slowly graduate to concentrating on the uplifting object within one self in order to experience eternal bliss.
+Regular practitioners of yoga for concentration eventually realize that owing to the changing nature of the external objects they concentrated upon to begin with, the bliss so achieved is also not permanent.
+Thus one must slowly graduate to concentrating on the uplifting object present within one self in order to experience eternal bliss.

 Mudha – Dull mind